thedevspacehq/django-vue-starter-blog/README.md

 A simple blog application created using Django, Vue.js and GraphQL.

+Interest in learning how to create this demo app with Django and Vue?
+Take a look at this tutorial -> [How to Create a Modern App with Django and Vue](https://www.thedevspace.io/community/django-vue)

 ## Features

 - Including recent posts, category, tag, and post page